Pennsylvania House of Representatives

 The Pennsylvania House of Representatives is the lower house of the bicameral Pennsylvania General Assembly, the state legislature of the Commonwealth of Pennsylvania.
 There are 203 members, elected for two-year terms from single member districts.

-It is the largest full-time state legislature in the country.
-The New Hampshire House of Representatives is larger but only serves part-time.
+It is the largest full-time state legislature in the country; the New Hampshire House of Representatives is larger but it only serves part-time.

 Qualifications

 Representatives must be at least 21 years of age.
-They must be a United States citizen and a Pennsylvania resident for four years, and a resident of the district they represent one year prior to their election and must reside in that district during their term.
+They must be United States citizens, Pennsylvania residents for at least four years, and residents of the district they represent for one year prior to their election.
+They must also reside in their district during their term.

-Hall of the House

-The Hall of the House contains important symbols of Pennsylvania history and the work of legislators.